bkarpi/getting-and-cleaning-data/CodeBook.md

 Raw Data
 ----------
 The raw data used for this exercise was obtained from the UCI Machine Learning Repository.
-This data was collected from  accelerometers from the Samsung Galaxy S smartphone for a group of 30 volunteers within an age bracket of 19-48 years old. .
-A full description is available at the site where the data was obtained:
+This data was collected from  accelerometers from the Samsung Galaxy S smartphone for a group of 30 volunteers within an age bracket of 19-48 years old.
+The full description of the data is available at the site where the data was obtained:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 The raw data and readme files can be obtained at:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+The main documents to refernec that describe the input data include the features_info.txt and the README.txt

 Calculations and Transformations